How to Make Homemade Weed Killer

 How it works: Dehydrating plants, killing microbes, damaging plant tissue

-Peppermint oil kills young annual weeds and insects.
-Plus, it prevents ryegrass seeds from germinating.
+Clove oil targets broadleaf weeds and soil microbes.
+Cinnamon oil is effective against redroot pigweed and wild mustard.
+Peppermint oil kills young weeds and prevents ryegrass seeds from germinating.
 White vinegar dehydrates plants and is most effective at broadleaf weed control.
 Finally, add dish soap so the formula sticks to your weeds.

 • 10 drops of clove oil